divenal/givenergy-scripts/README.md

 * discharge mode set to scheduled - home demand. (ie eco + dc discharge enabled)

 #### Dynamic stuff implemented by these scripts, via cron
-* move pause time between two configs: 0700 to 1300, and 1530 to 1830, as required
+* move pause time between two configs: 0700 to 1130, and 1530 to 1830, as required
 * around 2330, calculate charging power required, and reduce discharge power
-* around 0700, restore discharge power to max, and charge power to around 1kW.
+* around 0700, restore discharge power to max, and charge power to 500W, set pause timer
 * around 2000, decide whether to dump to grid, and adjust discharge power and/or ending time.

 # Configuration